Special Events

 Nov 15, 2025, 1:00 PM - 4:00 PM

-The RMG is pleased to celebrate two new installations on November 15!
-Join us for guided tours, musical performances, and refreshments.
+Join us as we celebrate the opening of three exciting installations at the gallery with guided tours, musical performances, and refreshments.
 Artists and curators will be in attendance.
-Refreshments provided.

 1:30pm – Formal remarks with artists and curators and a musical performance by Missy Knott